medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ## ehmiSbdh– General elements

 The StandardBusinessDocumentHeader (SBDH) is an envelope specification issued by GS1 and profiled for use in PEPPOL.
 It is supported by eDelivery's Access Points (AP) according to the AS4 protocol.
 We follow the conventions, which are laid out in PEPPOL's profiling, but also we are extending it to be able to take care of the health area.
-However, ehmiSbdhis nothing without a surrounding container, called StandardBusinessDocument (SBD).
+However, ehmiSBDH is nothing without a surrounding container, called StandardBusinessDocument (SBD).

 <!-- br -->